hazyikmis/react_native_the_complete/README.md

 entirely replace a library like say redux or something like that.

-The problem is: Whenever you want to define new context (new data to keep in Context and share it with children) you need to follow same process done in here:
+The problem is: Whenever you want to define new context (new data to keep in Context and share it with children) you need to follow same process done in here in the file /src/context/BlockContext.js:

 - create context,
 - create provider